10 Asian Romance Books You Can Read In A Day

 3. The Marriage Game

 The Marriage Game is Vivian Award winner was one of my most anticipated hate-to-love romance novels that I reread many times.
-We follow an Indian character (Layla Patel) coming back to live with her parents because her business has failed, and she wants to start her own business.
+We follow an Indian character (Layla Patel) returning to live with her parents because her business has failed, and she wants to start her own business.
 Her relationship with her long-term boyfriend has failed as well.
 It was a messy breakup where she might have gone to jail and caused a big scene because her boyfriend was a complete jerk to her.

 The only part I didn’t like was how flippant the characters were.
 They went on and off many times when Layla was lovely to Sam.
 Not to say that Layla was the only one, and it was frustrating all the time, and problems were resolved much quicker than I expected.
 If you are a fan of Asian romantic comedies, you should check this out.